 As Doctor Bob Rotella says, ‘golf is not a game of perfect’.
 But if you have anything – anything – more on your mind than aiming at one specific target (the teensy-weensier the better), you may as well head straight to the 19th Hole and soak your head in a bucket of gin.
 Not that I ever do that.

 Go ahead, he says, think about swing mechanics, ball position, grip, wind direction and what you’re planning to order for lunch at the turn – hang onto your little ducky – and see if you don’t shank that ball straight into the water.
 Yes, siree, that’s exactly where it’ll go if your mind is someplace other than your target.
-Or, you can aim with forethought, pick a specific bullseye (third twig, tenth branch, left side, Norway Spruce, fourteen feet behind green) and maybe, just maybe you’ll send the ball in that general direction.
+Or, you can aim with forethought, pick a specific bullseye (third twig, tenth branch, left side, Norway Spruce behind green) and maybe, just maybe you’ll send the ball in that general direction.
 Note to self: leave the ducky home.

 ‘Golf Is Not A Game Of Perfect’, by Dr. Bob Rotella with Bob Cullen